bgamari/ghc-wiki-import/template-haskell/reify.md

-Also, instead of mutable references we could generate integer keys and introduce a map of keys to local typing environments.
+Also, instead of mutable references we could generate integer keys and introduce a map of keys to local typing environments. **RAE:** I'm happy enough with mutable references here. **End RAE**